The Progress Economy

 Insights from the Progress Economy

-If there’s a solution to the innovation problem, it lies in shifting our focus.
+The solution to the innovation problem: shifting our focus from value to progress.
 We need to move away from the idea of adding value and towards the practice of enabling better progress – a perspective that is operational, measurable, and actionable.

 Progress over value